r3md3v/slim4api/README.md

 ];

 ```
-Specify if redirection is other than 8080:
+Specify redirection if other than 8080:
 ```
 $settings['redirection'] = [
     'port' => 8080,